ghga-de/milestones-docs/52-hero-shrew/technical_specification.md

   - Download Controller Service
   - Upload Controller Service
   - Purge Controller Service
+  - Internal File Registry Service
+  - Interrogation Room Service
-- Any modifications to other services for the purpose of achieving idempotence
+- Any modifications to other services required for the purpose of achieving idempotence
 - Testing